Drcatassistant/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

-## Developed by: Jackson Raj A
+## 3. Implementation of Half Adder and Full Adder circuit:

-## RegisterNumber:  212223040071
+Developed by: Jackson Raj A

-## Exp-02-Implementation of Half Adder and Full Adder circuit:
+RegisterNumber:  212223040071
 ### AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.